 The best way to fight back against unwanted calls and messages is to pursue legal action.
 Joining a class action lawsuit is free, surprisingly easy, and potentially very rewarding (in more ways than one).
 The key is to enlist the very best consumer protection firm to fight on your behalf.

-As one of the largest such firms in the country—with 303 lawyers and a support staff of over 1,500—we are one of the few firms with the resources to take on Capital One, Wells Fargo, and other companies of this stature.
+As one of the largest such firms in the country—with 350 lawyers and a support staff of over 2,000—we are one of the few firms with the resources to take on Capital One, Wells Fargo, and other companies of this stature.
 We are trial lawyers who are not afraid to go up against big corporations, and we have the track record to prove it.
-To date, we have recovered more than $2 billion for our clients.
+To date, we have recovered more than $5 billion for our clients.

 Morgan & Morgan has long handled lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks, and other companies.
 If you receive these calls or messages from solicitors, our attorneys may be able to help you file a claim for compensation.
-Contact us for a free, no-obligation case review.
+Contact us for a free, no-obligation legal consultation.